mcohen01/mcohen01.github.io/2020-04-22-what-we-did-during-the-thing.rst

 |

 March 31.
-Kids in the neighborhood have been home for a couple weeks by then I think and are getting bored.
+By then kids in the neighborhood have been home for a couple weeks and were getting bored.

 .. image:: ./_images/quarantine/sidewalk_art_1.jpg
 |